riolaf05/ai_obj_detection_cd/README.md

 ### Instructions

-This is a ML continuos delivery pipeline based on GitHub Actions.
+This is a multi-purpose ML continuos delivery pipeline based on GitHub Actions, Tensorflow, MLFlow.

-It can be used to train ML models then obtain that can be evaluated using **MLFlow**
+It can be used to train ML models then evaluate them using **MLFlow** or **TensorBoard**

 ### Agenda